gallettilance/magnificATS/INTRO/README.md

 ### Top Down Approach

-In general, but especially When coding large projects, a top down approach is extremely productive in ATS.
+In general, especially when coding large projects, a top down approach is extremely productive in ATS.

 First, write the code for the function you need to implement.
 Do not disturb your workflow by implementing the helper functions on the fly.
 Once you have written your function and you are convinced the logic of your program is sound, simply declare the helper functions.
 At this point, typecheck your code, read the type errors closely, fix them, and typecheck again.
 Now that your code passes typechecking, use that same top down approach to tackle the helper functions that are declared but not implemented.